 This is a sponsored post by Whole Foods Market.
+Thank you for supporting the brands and companies that make this website possible!

 My recipe today, Vegan Spicy Chickpea and Mango Wraps is part of a special theme here at The Healthy Family and Home where I will share with you how easy it is to buy organic, high-quality groceries and make “5 Affordable Weeknight Dinners” by shopping at Whole Foods Market using fresh, responsibly grown, local and Whole Trade produce and their 365 Everyday Value Brand ingredients.